Second Sight (video game): Story

 John Vattic, an American parapsychology researcher, awakens in a medical facility in Virginia with no recollection of his past, only the knowledge that he possesses powerful psychic abilities of unknown origin.
 Using these to escape his cell and explore the facility, he later experiences a flashback that reveals to him that six months ago, he was recruited by the Pentagon to join up with WinterICE - a special taskforce of U.S. Marines led by Colonel Joshua Starke, and his psychic adviser Jayne Wilde.
 The taskforce had been given orders to travel to Siberia to recover Victor Grienko, a renowned Russian scientist who had conducted extensive research into parapsychology, and was now seeking political asylum in the United States.

-Whilst seeking further answers, John is surprised when he comes across records on Jayne in the facility's computers, only to witness them change following a flashback where, instead of being killed on the mission, Jayne survived, only to be incarcerated at a mental asylum in Vermont after losing her mind.
-With no other leads, John escapes the facility and travels to the asylum, breaking Jayne out.
-After she recovers her sanity in his presence, Jayne reveals that Stark was killed in his presence, causing John to experience another flashback.
-In the past, he finds himself saving Stark - changing the past again as a result - while encountering the projection of a Russian boy, who claims he must help them and unlocks his psychic abilities in the past, revealing John must get to their home beneath a village called Dubrensk.
+Whilst seeking further answers, Vattic is surprised when he comes across records on Wilde in the facility's computers, only to witness them change following a flashback where, instead of being killed on the mission, Wilde survived, only to be incarcerated at a mental asylum in Vermont after losing her mind.
+With no other leads, Vattic escapes the facility and travels to the asylum, breaking Wilde out.
+After she recovers her sanity in his presence, Wilde reveals that Starke was killed in his presence, causing Vattic to experience another flashback.
+In the past, he finds himself saving Starke - changing the past again as a result - while encountering the projection of a Russian boy, who claims he must help them and unlocks his psychic abilities in the past, revealing Vattic must get to their home beneath a village called Dubrensk.